 By the end of EYFS pupils should use everyday language to talk about size, weight, capacity, position, distance, time and money to compare quantities and objects and to solve problems.
 They recognise, create and describe patterns.
 They explore characteristics of everyday objects and shapes and use mathematical language to describe them.

 - Develop the appropriate mathematical language associated with number, shape and position

 - Use and apply mathematics in practical tasks and in real life problems

 - Understand and use the four operations of number in relevant contexts

-- Understand relationships between umbers and learn basic number facts
+- Understand relationships between numbers and learn basic number facts

 - Understand place value in our counting system